APT. (song): Cultural analysis

 Critic Lim Hee-yoon noted that the song turns everyday Korean language into a global meme, much like Psy's "Gentleman" or Suga's "Daechwita", using unique pronunciations uncommon in the West.
-Lim also compared it to Psy's "Hangover" with Snoop Dogg, emphasising its reflection of Korean artists' global influence.
+Lim also compared it to Psy's "Hangover" featuring Snoop Dogg, emphasising its reflection of Korean artists' global influence.
 He described the song as having a strong hook, an '80s vibe, and a melodic progression reminiscent of modern band music.
 Kim Do-heon, a pop music critic, emphasised the appeal of incorporating a drinking game into the track and observed that, while Rosé usually exudes "high-end" charisma, this collaboration reveals a more approachable and upbeat side, resonating well with fans.

 Music critic Lim Jin-mo praised the song for its addictive quality, a key element in pop music, and noted how the song combines fun aspects of Korean culture with Bruno Mars' global appeal.
-He described it as a successful "glocal" fusion—a word combining global and local influences.
+He described it as a successful "glocal" fusion — combining global and local influences.
 On YTN Radio, pop music critic Lee Dae-hwa praised the song's catchy hook, likening it to addictive "hook songs" from the past, such as Son Dam-bi's "Crazy" and Girls' Generation's "Gee".
 He emphasised that short, repetitive hooks are essential in popular music, particularly in dance tracks.
-The song's relatable elements and the inclusion of a Korean drinking game in the music video have sparked international interest in Korean culture.
-Dae-hwa also compared "Apt." to Psy's "Gangnam Style", noting that while both use cultural elements for viral appeal, "Apt." stands out for its catchy melody and contemporary relevance.
+Dae-hwa also compared "APT." to Psy's "Gangnam Style", noting that while both use cultural elements for viral appeal, "APT." stands out for its catchy melody and contemporary relevance.